rticommunity/rticonnextdds-examples/examples/lambda_content_filter/README.md

 # Example Code: C++11 lambda content filter

-With this example you’ll learn how to implement a `CustomFilter` <LINK>, that is, a user-defined filter that can be used to create a `ContentFilteredTopic` or a `QueryCondition`.
+With this example you’ll learn how to implement a [`ContentFilter`](https://community.rti.com/static/documentation/connext-dds/current/doc/api/connext_dds/api_cpp2/classrti_1_1topic_1_1ContentFilter.html), that is, a user-defined filter that can be used to create a [`ContentFilteredTopic`](https://community.rti.com/static/documentation/connext-dds/current/doc/api/connext_dds/api_cpp2/classdds_1_1topic_1_1ContentFilteredTopic.html) or a
+[`QueryCondition`](https://community.rti.com/static/documentation/connext-dds/current/doc/api/connext_dds/api_cpp2/classdds_1_1sub_1_1cond_1_1QueryCondition.html).
 The code is completely generic and you can use it to easily create efficient lambda content filters.

 ## Concept